Griffiss International Airport: Strategic Air Command

-On 1 June 1992, as part of an Air Force-wide reorganization and concurrent with the disestablishment of SAC, the 416 BW's KC-135 aircraft were transferred to the newly established Air Mobility Command (AMC).
-The 416th retained its B-52 aircraft and the wing was transferred to the newly established Air Combat Command (ACC), with Griffiss designated as an ACC base.
-The 416 BW was inactivated in 1995 as part of another post-Cold War drawdown of United States strategic forces pursuant to a 1993 BRAC decision.
-Closure of Griffiss AFB was part of this same BRAC action.
+On 1 June 1992, as part of the disestablishment of SAC, the wing's Boeing KC-135 aerial refuelling aircraft were transferred to the newly established Air Mobility Command (AMC).
+The 416th retained its B-52 aircraft and the wing was transferred to the newly established Air Combat Command (ACC); Griffiss became an ACC base.
+The wing was inactivated in 1995, and the base closed.